ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 The Data is the words, images, metadata, etc. of a blog

 The Context depends on what part of the site you are querying.
-But let’s say we want to point someone to a single post in a blog.
-Then the Context we are talking about is one post of a whole blog’s website.
+But let's say we want to point someone to a single post in a blog.
+Then the Context we are talking about is one post of a whole blog's website.

 Therefore, the Data Context of this scenario is the words, images, metadata, etc. of a single blog post of a blog.

 Got it?
-If so, let’s create a template files for these items.
+If so, let's create a template files for these items.

 ### Tutorial: Pages Template

-Remember, *“a Page is often used to present ‘static’ information about yourself or your site.”* Let’s add a template file knowing that anything we make that can be considered a “Page” will be displayed by this page.
+Remember, *"a Page is often used to present 'static' information about yourself or your site."* Let's add a template file knowing that anything we make that can be considered a "Page" will be displayed by this page.

 #### Step 1: Create a Page.php file

-<p class="message">Create file titled “page.php” in your theme folder</p>
+<p class="message">Create file titled "page.php" in your theme folder</p>

 #### Step 2: Add the Grid, Header, and Footer

-Let’s write some code for the Page.php file that we already understand.
+Let's write some code for the Page.php file that we already understand.

 <p class="file-name">page.php:</p>
 ```html